Originally Posted by Tim Spiess on 02/08/2015, Revised August 2016

 Thus, all those who use terms like ‘terrorist’ to describe Muslims who are acting upon Muhammad's teachings of violence are culpable for hiding the problem.
 This includes MOST in the 'news business'.
 To a few in the news business' credit, I do hear the phrase "Muslim jihadists" used a bit more often, but still very rarely.'Extremists'

 Most high level politicians around the world like to characterize violence perpetrated by Muslims who are obeying Muhammad’s sayings regarding using force and violence to advance Islam, as “extremism”.
 "Extreme" implies a continuum or degrees, from one form of the same thing to another.
 For example, a person who enjoys sweets could have different degrees of satisfying that 'like'.
 The person who eats only a few sweet things per day (normalist) versus a person who eats many sweet things per day (extremist)...the main point that must be understood is that the fundamental thing being judged - the enjoyment or liking of consuming sweet things - hasn't changed.
-Therefore, to use the term "Muslim Extremist" to describe Muslims who use violence to spread their religion, would imply that hatred (that which leads to unjustified violence) is part of Islam, and those who are "extreme" practice violence, while those who do not practice violence are somehow less extreme.
+In like manner, to use the term "Muslim Extremist" to describe Muslims who use violence to spread their religion, would imply that hatred (the motivation that often leads to unjustified violence) is part of Islam, and those who are "extreme" (have a lot of hatred) practice violence, while those who do not practice violence are somehow less extreme (have less hatred).
 However, hatred is always a wrong motivation whether violence is manifest or not.
 Therefore using the term "extremist" only confuses people regarding this issue.

 It is yet another way to avoid the simple truth that Muslims motivated by some of Muhammad’s teachings are perpetrating violent deeds.
 The false belief (often motivated by cowardice) that one cannot criticize a person’s religion (a belief founded on the false belief of moral relativism) is the cause of this error.
 Instead of pronouncing the fact that some of Muhammad’s teachings advocate violence, the term “extremists” is used instead to avoid offending non-violent Muslims and those who say judging a religion or a religious figure is wrong.
 This error is very damaging in two respects.